Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 #### **Solving For Position**

-Given that x = y = 0 at t = 0, since the particie is at the origin at this time.
-We can integrate the equations of motion to find the position of the particle at any time t.
+Given that x = y = 0 at t = 0, since the particle is at the origin at this time, we can integrate the equations of motion to find the position of the particle at any time t.

 $\ddot{x} = a_x = 0$